-Guitar Scientist 2 comes with a powerful algorythm that can find every possible way to play all the notes you ask him in 4 (or 6) frets spans, thus showing every voicing for your chords.
+Guitar Scientist 2 comes with a powerful algorythm that can find every possible way to play all the notes you ask him in 4

 The chord finder is capable of doing its job in any tuning and number of strings.